Victorian Arcade, Walsall: History and description

 The site, formerly the Shambles, a meat market dating from the medieval period, was redeveloped as a shopping arcade in 1895–7.
 The architect was Jonathon Ellis.
 Originally named Digbeth Arcade, it has been restored in recent years, and renamed Victorian Arcade.
-The T shaped plan is unchanged from the original design.
+The T-shaped plan is unchanged from the original design.

 There are entrances on Bradford Street on the north-west, Digbeth Street on the north-east and Lower Hall Lane on the south-east.
-The frontage on Bradford Street has a first-floor balcony of five bays: there are iron ballustrades, with shops and office chambers behind.
+The frontage on Bradford Street has a first-floor balcony of five bays: there are iron balustrades, with shops and office chambers behind.
 There are timber oriel windows on the floor above.
 There was originally a five-bay upper floor on the Digbeth Street frontage, replaced during the 20th century.

 Inside, the arms of the arcade have a barrel-vaulted glass roof; they meet at an octagonal space under a glazed dome.
 Some of the shop fronts in the arcade are original.